-Hold a brainstorming session of all the things that you can do for employees that show appreciation.
+Hold a brainstorming session of all the things that you can do for employees to show appreciation.
 You can show appreciation by:

 Creating a Positive Work Culture

-Relaxed dress codes, monthly outings, snacks in the office are all nice benefits that make employees feel more valued.
-Anything that treats them more like a human being and less like a cog in the machine are good engagement builders.
+Relaxed dress codes, monthly outings, snacks in the office are all nice benefits that make people feel more valued.
+Anything that treats them more like a human being and less like a cog in the machine is a good engagement builder.

 Recognizing Individual Contributions

-There is always time for recognizing excellent and exceptional performances.
-Thank you cards, work anniversary emails, hand-written notes, offering days off, offering verbal praise are all actions that show you care.
+There’s always time for recognizing excellent and exceptional performance.
+Thank you cards, work anniversary emails, hand-written notes, offering days off, offering verbal praise, and popping on the recognition feed to say “great job” are all actions that show you care.

-Recognition should be part of the company culture where it is done routinely.
+Recognition should be a daily part of company culture.
+That’s where WorkTango’s Recognition & Rewards solution can help.
+It makes showing appreciation as simple as a few clicks, and gives everybody in the organization instant access.
 Managers should recognize individual members, directors should recognize managers, VPs should recognize directors, and peers should recognize one another.
 Recognition should cascade throughout the organization where people are commended and appreciated for their behaviors, efforts, and results.

 Sometimes, to really recognize individual or team success, monetary rewards offer that stamp of approval.
 While such rewards or benefits are normally reserved for the compensation category in HR, it’s far more costly to replace an employee than to just offer them fair remuneration.
 Part of this remuneration can include appropriate monetary rewards when they deserve it.

-Not everyone is the same, but the Hersey Blanchard model talks about the different levels of supervision one requires throughout their time in an organization.
+Not everyone is the same, so the Hersey Blanchard model helpfully talks about the different levels of supervision one requires throughout their time in an organization.

-It’s true that some people want to do only one thing or have very niche skills that allow them to stay in the same role forever.
-For others, they will go through the phases of being directed, being coached, being supported, and being delegated.
+Some people want to do only one thing or have very niche skills that allow them to stay in the same role forever.
+Others go through phases of being directed, being coached, being supported, and being delegated.
 You can increase trust in all stages by:

 Developing their Skills

 Providing ongoing training and education to upskill or reskill employees gets the message across that you are invested in their future.
-It’s not about hiring and squeezing the best out of them that makes sense operationally.
-Rather, it is to empower them where they reach their highest potential, while still working for you!
+It’s not about hiring and squeezing the best out of them.
+Rather, it’s about empowering them where they reach their highest potential, while still working for you.

 It’s not an impossible dream.
-It can be achieved by continuing to trust them.
+It can be achieved by continuing to trust people.
 Training programs can be formal or informal.
 Newcomers can be paired with senior employees.
 Other similar mentorship programs can be arranged which have high favorability amongst employees.
-There could be learning clubs where employees are rewarded for improving their skillset that will help them to do their jobs better.
+There could be learning clubs where employees are rewarded for improving their skillset, which will help them to do their jobs better.